 Get Creative!
 Sometimes is fun to play with the lights.
 In this photo, Törmänen framed the image so that it looks like chimney smoke.

 Hoiberg says everyone’s first instinct is to point the camera straight up at the green sky.
-It’s a thrilling moment to photograph it for the first time, but the composition is still as important as any other type of photography.
+It’s a thrilling moment to photograph it for the first time, but when it comes to how to take pictures of northern lights, the composition is still just as important as any other type of photography.

 There’s no correct shutter speed